~ a contest for unpublished works ~

 Failure to comply with any of the rules may disqualify the entry, resulting in a forfeit of the entry fee.

-Our final round editors have agreed to complete the judging score sheet and will hopefully include comments. ** Dependent on the final slate of editors.
+Our final round editors have agreed to complete the judging score sheet and are strongly encouraged to include comments.

 The Great Expectations committee will make every effort to adhere to the above time schedule.